rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 ### [Goods](https://crates.io/crates/goods)

-Asset management library that aims to be easy to use, flexible, extensible and support virtually any use-case.
+Asset management library that aims to be easy to use, flexible, extensible\
+and support virtually any use-case:

-Need to load complex asset that pulls subassets with zero boilerplate on call-site?
-All heavy-lifting for loading subassets can be done in `Format` implementation for the asset type.
+* Need to load compund asset that pulls subassets without boilerplate on\
+  call-site?
+All heavy-lifting for loading subassets can be done in `Format`\
+  implementation for the asset type.

-Asset is made of GPU resources and access to graphics device is required to create asset instance? `Asset::build` receives reference to `Asset::Context`.
+* Asset is made of GPU resources and access to graphics device is required to\
+  create asset instance? `Asset::build` receives reference to `Asset::Context`.

-Targeting browser? `goods` support building for wasm and bundle Fetch API based asset data source.
+* Targeting browser? `goods` support building for wasm\
+  and even bundle Fetch API based asset data source.

-Target doesn't have `std`?
-Core types and traits are `no_std` compatible (but `alloc` is required).
+* Target doesn't have `std`?
+Core types and traits are `no_std` compatible.\
+  But `alloc` is required.

-Looking to keep things tidy and fast to build?
-Clean build of the crate with no features takes about ~3s on modern CPU.
+* Looking to keep things tidy and fast to build?
+Clean build of the crate\
+  with no features takes about ~3s on modern CPU.

-Integration with `serde` ecosystem?
-Special `Format` implementations can load assets whose representation implement `serde::de::DeserializeOwned`.
-Crate includes `Format`s for JSON, YAML and RON.
+* Integration with `serde` ecosystem?
+Special `Format` implementations can load\
+  assets whose representation implement `serde::de::DeserializeOwned`.\
+  Crate includes `Format`s for loading assets from JSON, YAML and RON docuemts.

 Crate's repo has few examples with nearly each line of the code explained.